 So what does set those boundaries?
 It is part of the nature of such things that they defy definition.
 But our Parasha’s titular character may offer some insight.
 After all Yitro, Moshe’s Father-in-law, is traditionally considered to be the nation’s first “Jew by choice”.
 What makes someone leave behind home, family, and career to bind himself to the Jewish people?
 What makes someone endanger her life to serve in a Jewish army to guard the Jewish State?
 What makes someone give up his life in loyalty, not to an idea, but to a commitment?
 These things defy rational explanation, but we instinctively know where the boundaries of peoplehood lie.

-So far has the Torah’s prescriptions taken us on the path of peoplehood that we no longer even question these obligations.
-The stipulation “If you obey My commandments… you shall be to Me a kingdom of priests (or princes)” is seen to be a self-fulfilling prophecy!
+So far has the Torah’s prescriptions taken us down the path of peoplehood that we no longer even question these obligations.
+The stipulation “If you obey My commandments… you shall be to Me a kingdom of priests” is seen to be a self-fulfilling prophecy!
 Judaism represents the epitome of a horizontally-networked society—every individual is a leader.
 There is no executive; rather, the executive is in each individual’s determination to obey the mitzvot—a true leaderless society.

-But this training in solidarity is only the beginning; carried to its logical conclusion, our concern for our own spills over into a concern for the well-being of those outside the tribe.
+Jewish solidarity is based on the institutionalization of “tribalism”—which, carried to its logical conclusion, spills over into a concern for the well-being for those outside the tribe.
 The natural bonds to those we are close to serve as a model for all other bonds.
 The individual becomes, in the eloquent words of Rav Kook:

 … [O]ne whose soul is so broad that it expands beyond the border of Israel.
 It sings the song of humanity.
 This soul constantly grows broader with the exalted totality of humanity and its glorious image.
 He yearns for humanity’s general enlightenment.
 He looks forward to its supernal perfection.
 From this source of life, he draws all of his thoughts and insights, his ideals and visions.
 (Orot Hakodesh II, p.
 444)